 If this list didn’t answer your question, please email us at firstname.lastname@example.org!

 We plan to operate our camp in person in kayitz 2021 with the same unique blend of outdoor education, environmental living and joyful Jewish expression that has been the hallmark of our community.

 None of us know what our world will look like in 2021.
 We have convened a planning group to examine trends and data and to advise our board and staff on the safest way to reopen camp with in-person programing next summer; they will base their recommendations on the latest science, government regulations and best practices we see across the Ramah and broader summer camp community.

-You can read the first draft of our Roadmap to Summer 2021 HERE.
+You can read the first draft of our Roadmap to Summer 2021 on our COVID information page.

 In which Edah should I enroll my child?

 We encourage you to register your child for the appropriate Edah based on their 2021 school grade.
 We believe that keeping kids on the same Edah path they were on is the best fit for their overall camp experience.
 However, we understand that some chalutzim may wish to repeat their 2020 Edah.
 We will work with families on an individual basis to determine the best fit in these cases.